yonashstan/SneakEye/README.md

 MOBILE APP FOR SNEAKER MODEL RECOGNITION

-This project shows the solution of developing a mobile app for the iOS platform that can identify the model of sneakers by image.
-The user of the application will be able to load into it an image with unknown models of sneakers and get their name.
+This project demonstrates a solution for developing a mobile application for the iOS platform that can identify a sneaker model from an image.
+The user will be able to upload images with unknown sneaker models and get their name and additional information about them.
+The app also has a wishlist where the user can save favourite sneakers.

+To create this application, I used technologies such as machine learning with CoreML, CoreData, JSON, and SwiftUI.

 1. Opening and providing the image for the application.